Clinton-Abraham/Clinton-Abraham/README.md

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 🧐
-- 👯 I’m looking to collaborate with other Bot Developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play pubg